armican/debearsivi.github.io/_posts/2018-04-03-03-Nisan-2018-reddit-debe.md

   entry_content: |
     <img src=https://i.redditmedia.com/VKGysH6eBTKSbCrO1v3-a2Axj3yfKk5Rx-SxPWjTmEA.jpg?s=fb9ffb8dfee61faeee0369d6b135ae06 frameborder=0>
 - entry_name: |
-    Would you continue to be vegan if you had to grow every single vegetable you wanted to eat?
-Why or why not?
-  entry_id: 88tga7
-  entry_content: |
-    null
-- entry_name: |
     Zuckerberg in 2006 saying user information will never be shared or sold unless the users asked for it to be shared with some party
   entry_id: 88xl4g
   entry_content: |